This post may contain affiliate links. Please read my disclosure policy for more details.

 - Place each portion of dough (panino) on a baking sheet covered with parchment paper.

-- Bake for about 20 minutes or until golden and crusty.
+- Bake for about 20 minutes.
+If you have a conventional oven (without a fan), just bake for 5 minutes longer until golden and crusty.

 Either whole grain flour and high protein flour such as bread flour absorb more water than all-purpose flour.

 That being said, when you add water to the flour, start with the amount stated in the recipe.
 If the liquid is not enough to achieve that dough consistency as shown in the pictures above, just add graduallty a little extra water until the flour has been incorporated.
 WARM OVEN METHOD: this is a trick to help you to make the dough rise faster.
 Basically, preheat the oven at low temperature, then turn it off and create a warm environment for the dough to rise in.
 This shortcut works great when you run out of time.
 DOUGH CUTTING: I use a dough scraper, but if you don't have one, use a knife large enough to not require a slicing motion.
 The dough is pretty fluffy and you don't want to deflate any air pockets.
 NOTE: Nutritional values are estimates only.